-The project proposal can be uploaded (as a Word document or PDF) or typed directly into the online application.
-This proposal should be no more than 2 single-spaced pages and should address the following:
+The project proposal may be uploaded (as a Word document or PDF) or typed directly into the online application.
+This proposal should be no more than 3 double-spaced pages and should address the following:

 - What is the question you are hoping to answer with your research?

 - What coursework or other experience have you had that is relevent to this proposal?

 - Discuss your methodology in detail: How will you carry out your work?
 What sources will you use?

 - What support do you have for the project?
 Where are your sources and how will you access them? (lab space, collections/archives, etc)

 - What will be the outcome of your research (article, play, website, etc.)?

 - Why is this work exciting or unique?

 - How will this research help further your own academic/intellectual development?